Here at the homestead — in addition to the 3 dairy goats, 21 chickens, 50+ quail, and rabbits, we breed, train, and compete champion bird dogs.

 But, it couldn’t have come at a better time…

-The producers and I decided recipes relevant to this week’s theme of “Get Ready for Cold” such as lip balm, Winter Skin Ointment, Pickled Garlic, and this Paw Wax would be fun and super easy to make!
+Since the weather is changing this time of year, I decided recipes relevant to this week’s theme of “Get Ready for Cold” such as lip balm, Winter Skin Ointment, Pickled Garlic, and this Paw Wax would be fun and super easy to make!

 So, I figured it was time to type out this recipe and share it with you all too!